katryo/MiniBond/README.md

 ## Usage

 1. Create a `EventProducer` object with the argument that is the real object you want to observe the change.
+This argument is set to the `EventProducer`'s `value` property.
-2. Create an `Observable` object with a closure that is called when the `EventProducer`'s value object changes.
+2. Create an `Observable` object with a closure that is called when the `EventProducer`'s `value` object changes.
 3. Bind to the `EventProducer` with the `Observable` object by `Observable.bindTo(EventProducer)`.
 4. Then, when `EventProducer`'s value object changes, the closure is called.